 How Critical is Your Outfit Choice When It Comes to Job Interviews?

 The interview process can be cut-throat.
 A psychology study carried out by Frank Bernieri, Ph.
-D. has shown that, within the first 10 seconds of being introduced to an interviewer, they will have made a decision on the likelihood of employing you.
+D. has shown that, within the first 10 seconds of being introduced to an interviewer, they will have made a decision on the likelihood of employing you; and this is also based on your job interview clothing choices.
 If you’re not dressed appropriately, the way you choose to present yourself could very well be your downfall.

 Imogen Lamport at Inside Out Style believes “It’s imperative that you dress well for a job interview.
 Recent research shows that within in fractions of a second your interviewer has decided how: likeable, trustworthy, competent and dominant you are.”